Shared ownership arrears policy

 Step 1

 As soon as your account goes into arrears by any amount over £9.99 the recovery process will start.
-Your Income Adviser will contact you, either by letter, email or telephone, to advise you of the arrears and to make arrangements for you to clear the outstanding amount.
+Your Income Adviser will contact you, either by text, letter, email or telephone, to advise you of the arrears and to make arrangements for you to clear the outstanding amount.
 We would encourage you to do that as soon as possible.

 If you are unable to pay the outstanding amount in full, we will put in place a payment plan, for a set amount on a set date.
 We will advise you that failure to maintain the payment plan would result in automatic escalation of the arrears process.
 We will put in place a Direct Debit for the amount agreed with you in the payment plan.